-Vingegaard holds Tour lead as Woods climbs to Volcano victory
+Vingegaard holds Tour lead as Woods climbs to volcano victory

-Orcines (France) (AFP) – Jonas Vingegaard held on to the Tour de France overall lead on the Puy de Dome volcano Sunday as Canada's Michael Woods took a prestigious stage win for his Israel Premier-Tech team.
+Orcines (France) (AFP) – Defending champion Jonas Vingegaard held on to the Tour de France overall lead on Sunday ahead of the first rest day as Canada's Michael Woods took a prestigious stage win on the Puy de Dome volcano.

-France's Pierre Latour crossed 28 seconds behind Woods with Slovenian Matej Mohoric a further seven seconds adrift as the attention switched to the key fight between the favourites several minutes down the steep slopes.
+France's Pierre Latour crossed 28 seconds behind Woods with Slovenian Matej Mohoric a further seven seconds adrift as the fight between the favourites played out much further down the steep slopes.

-Two-time Tour winner Tadej Pogacar launched an attack from 600m on the baking slopes but defending champion Vingegaard held his cool and followed the Slovenian over the summit finish line just seconds behind.
+Two-time Tour winner Tadej Pogacar launched an attack from 600m but defending champion Vingegaard held his cool and followed the Slovenian over the summit finish line just seconds behind.

-Vingegaard leads the race ahead of Monday's rest day by 17 seconds, as the expected fireworks never materialised on a hot July day.
+Vingegaard leads the race ahead of Monday's rest day by 17 seconds, losing eight seconds to Pogacar, but the expected fireworks never materialised on a hot July day.

 Woods was surprised with his win after managing to get into the day's escape which led by 16 minutes on the tough slopes where no fans were allowed.

-"Up to that point it has been so loud.
-But it was so silent up there," said the 36-year-old who overtook American Matteo Jorgenson in the home straight.
+"Up to that point it has been deafening," said the 36-year-old who overtook American Matteo Jorgenson in the home straight.

 Jorgenson of Movistar had been stung on the way to the dormant volcano and sought medical assistance after a wasp got inside his helmet.